DerekLiang/fastai/doc/windows_setup.md

-# Installation under Windows 10 (documentation is work in progress)
+# Installation under Windows 10

 ## Why Windows?
 Well, if you have the possibility to just use Linux, work in a dual-boot configuration or have an GPU-equipped Linux server available, thats clearly